UAE: Gang of 15 arrested over ‘phone scam’ in Ajman

 Al Nuaimi called on the public not to believe such calls and not to hesitate to report them.

 He explained that such fraudsters make individuals believe that their accounts or bank cards have been blocked or frozen in order to seize their money.
-However, banks do not request for updating personal information over the phone.
+However, banks do not request to update personal information over the phone.

-Bank customers must not be deceived by these fake calls and messages, and must go to the nearest bank branch and update the data only through the customer service employees, he added.
+Bank customers must not be deceived by these fake calls and messages, and must go to the nearest bank branch and update the data only through customer service agents, he added.

 Al Nuaimi also praised the efficiency and experience of the Criminal Investigation Department personnel and their efforts that enabled them to arrest the accused.